vfarcic/devops24/manuscript/04-helm.md

 W> ## A note to minishift users
 W>
 W> Helm will try to install Jenkins Chart with the process in a container running as user 0.
 By default, that is not allowed in OpenShift.
 We'll skip discussing the best approach to correct the permissions in OpenShift.
-I'll assume you already know how to set the permissions on per-Pod basis.
+I'll assume you already know how to set the permissions on the per-Pod basis.
 Instead, we'll do the simplest fix.
-Please execute the command that follows to allow creation of restricted Pods to run as any user.
+Please execute the command that follows to allow the creation of restricted Pods to run as any user.
 W>
 W> `oc patch scc restricted -p '{"runAsUser":{"type": "RunAsAny"}}'`